Jake Bailey (American football): 2019 season

-Bailey was drafted by the New England Patriots in the fifth round (163rd overall) of the 2019 NFL Draft.
+Bailey was selected by the New England Patriots in the fifth round (163rd overall) of the 2019 NFL draft.

-Upon joining the roster, Bailey competed with incumbent punter Ryan Allen, who had been with the Patriots for 6 seasons.
+Upon joining the roster, Bailey competed with incumbent punter Ryan Allen, who had been with the Patriots for six seasons and had won three Super Bowls with the team.
 Bailey won the competition, and Allen was released on August 19, 2019, after the Patriots' second preseason game.
-Bailey serves as the Patriots' holder on field goals, as Allen did.
+Bailey served as the Patriots' holder on field goals, as Allen did.
 After Patriots kicker Stephen Gostkowski was placed on injured reserve, Bailey took over kickoff duties as well.

-On September 25, 2019, he was named AFC Special Teams Player of the Week for his efforts against the New York Jets in Week 3.
-He again won the American Football Conference Special Teams Player of the Week in Week 11 versus the Philadelphia Eagles, when he had five punts of 50+ yards and six landing inside the 20.
+On September 25, 2019, he was named American Football Conference (AFC) Special Teams Player of the Week for his efforts against the New York Jets in Week 3.
+He again won the AFC Special Teams Player of the Week in Week 11 versus the Philadelphia Eagles, when he had five punts of 50+ yards and six landing inside the 20.